Elmer's Products

 Elmer's Products, Inc. or simply Elmer's, is an American-based company that has a line of adhesive, craft, home repair, and office supply products.
 It is best known as the manufacturer of Elmer's Glue-All, a popular PVA-based synthetic glue, in addition to other brands including Krazy Glue, ProBond and CraftBond adhesives, and X-Acto cutting tools.

-Introduced by Borden, it was spun off independently in 1999.
+Introduced by Borden, it was spun off in 1999.
 The company was acquired in 2003 by Berwind Corporation, a privately held investment firm.
 On October 5, 2015, Newell Rubbermaid announced a $600 million deal to acquire Elmer's Products.

 The logo for the brand was based upon "Elmer the Bull", mate of Borden's advertising mascot Elsie the Cow, during the 20th century.
 Elmer's image continues to be featured in the company logo.

 History

 On May 11, 1857, with three employees and one product, Gail Borden founded the company that became Borden, Inc. In 1929, Borden purchased the Casein Company of America, the leading manufacturer of glues made from casein, a byproduct of milk.
 Borden introduced its first glue product, known as Cascorez Glue, in 1947.
 Five years later, the company began producing resin adhesives for use in woodworking, such as Cascamite.